IMAGINARY/gradient-descent/README.md

 A game of learning the concepts behind gradient descent by exploring the depths looking for treasure.

-Developed for the I AM AI exhibiton by IMAGINARY.
+Developed for the I AM AI exhibition by IMAGINARY.

 ## Configuration